BerndAmend/minion_bot/README.md

 # Minion Bot
-The ultimate surveillance eye for your Raspberry Pi!
+The ultimate surveillance eye for your beloved Raspberry Pi!

 # Instructions
 0) Be a good guy and update everything: